 Information-theoretic metrics quantify predictability and redundancy, but they also reflect morphology, orthography, and other representational choices rather than pure learnability.
 Some potentially informative metrics remain difficult to define or measure, leaving room for future work.
 Information-theoretic measures quantify predictability and redundancy: \emph{entropy} captures average uncertainty, \emph{surprisal} measures the negative log probability of an observed unit, and \emph{compression rate} approximates achievable code length under efficient encoding.
 These metrics provide a principled way to compare languages in terms of predictability and coding efficiency, linking cross-entropy in LMs to fundamental data statistics~\citep{shannon1948mathematical}.
 In human processing, surprisal theory formalizes the connection between predictability and cognitive difficulty~\citep{hale-2001-surprisal, smith-levy-2013-logarithmic}.

 A central insight from psycholinguistics and quantitative linguistics is that languages maintain stable information rates through compensatory trade-offs.
-Spoken languages converge on near-constant bits-per-second rates~\citep{coupe2019different, jaeger2010redundancy}, and morphologically rich languages exhibit higher per-word entropy because they encode more information per word~\citep{bentz2016entropy, koplenig2023languages, koplenig2025tradeoff}.
+Spoken languages converge on near-constant bits-per-second rates~\citep{coupe2019different, jaeger2010redundancy}, and morphologically rich languages exhibit higher per-word entropy because they encode more information per word~\citep{bentz2016entropy, koplenig2025tradeoff}.

-Large-scale studies show systematic differences in entropy at the character and word levels, balanced by structural features like word length~\citep{koplenig2023languages, koplenig2025tradeoff}.
-This reflects \textsl{Uniform Information Density} (UID), where languages spread information to keep local surprisal relatively stable~\citep{jaeger2010redundancy, levy-jaeger-2007-uid}, though UID is not a universal law~\citep{meister-etal-2021-revisiting-uid}.
+Large-scale studies show systematic differences in entropy at the character and word levels, balanced by structural features like word length~\citep{koplenig2025tradeoff}.
+This reflects \textsl{Uniform Information Density} (UID), where languages spread information to keep local surprisal relatively stable~\citep{jaeger2010redundancy, levy-jaeger-2007-uid}, though UID might not be a universal law~\citep{meister-etal-2021-revisiting-uid}.

 For LMs, entropy interacts with tokenization and sampling: high-entropy sequences require more data, and token-based budgets can exaggerate difficulty when scripts or tokenizers inflate sequence length.
 Byte-inefficient scripts and fragmented tokenization can inflate apparent entropy without adding semantic content~\citep{rust2021good}.
-At the human-processing level, LM surprisal estimates can predict reading times across multiple languages, suggesting that surprisal is a useful--but imperfect--proxy for cognitive difficulty in cross-linguistic comparisons~\citep{levy2008expectation, goodkind-bicknell-2018-lm-quality, hollenstein-etal-2021-multilingual-lms-reading, devarda-marelli-2022-surprisal-across-languages, wilcox-etal-2023-surprisal-11-languages, siegelman-etal-2025-meco-wave2, liu2025superbpe}.
+At the human-processing level, LM surprisal estimates can predict reading times across multiple languages, suggesting that surprisal is a useful--but imperfect--proxy for cognitive difficulty in cross-linguistic comparisons~\citep{levy2008expectation, goodkind-bicknell-2018-predictive, hollenstein-etal-2021-multilingual-lms-reading, devarda-marelli-2022-surprisal-across-languages, wilcox-etal-2023-surprisal-11-languages, siegelman-etal-2025-meco-wave2}.